A common framework

 Indicates the efficient use of nutrients (uptake or loss) in relation to the production system.

-This reflects the balance of key nutrients (N,P,K) in the
+Reflects the balance of nutrients on the

 Energy & Resource Use